MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 ### USB-C Hubs

-Some users may use to connect multiple devices at once.
-For users who would like to preview an Insider feature and [use a USB-C microphone](hololens-insider.md#usb-c-external-microphone-support) along with another connected device, USB-C hubs with 3.5 mm adapters are available and may fit the customer's need.
+Some users may need to connect multiple devices at once.
+For users who would like to preview an Insider feature and [use a USB-C microphone](hololens-insider.md#usb-c-external-microphone-support) along with another connected device, USB-C hubs may fit the customer's need.
 Microsoft has not tested these devices, nor can we recommend any specific brands.

 **Requirements for USB-C hub and connected devices:**